theplanetbrief.com /net-zero/

 Carbon neutral means that your carbon dioxide emissions are balanced by an equivalent amount of carbon dioxide being removed or offset elsewhere.
 If you emit 100 tonnes of CO₂ and you buy 100 tonnes of verified carbon credits, you can call yourself carbon neutral for that scope of emissions.

 Carbon neutrality does not require you to have reduced your emissions first.
 It does not necessarily cover greenhouse gases other than CO₂.
-And it does not specify the quality of the offsets used — in theory, cheap REDD+ credits at $3 per tonne could be used to support a carbon neutral claim, even if those credits are of questionable additionality.
+It also does not specify the quality of the offsets used unless the company or standard adds that requirement.
+In practice, that makes the evidence behind the claim critical.

 This flexibility is why carbon neutrality has been used by some organisations to make sustainability claims without meaningful underlying action - and why the term has come under increasing regulatory scrutiny.